 Hello and welcome.
 My name is Matt Girard, and I am an upcoming postdoctoral fellow in the Division of Fishes at the National Museum of Natural History.
 I am an ichthyologist, or fish fanatic, who enjoys asking questions about the anatomy, evolution, and natural history of fishes.
 My research specifically focuses on the systematics of perch-like fishes and how both phenotypic and genotypic features can inform our understanding of this group’s evolutionary history.
 Please explore my publications and feel free to contact me for more information.

 I also have a passion for teaching and have been lucky enough to play a role in the education of thousands of students, primarily at the University of Kansas.
 From introductory-level biology courses, to advanced courses on systematics and the history and diversity of life, I truly enjoy engaging with students and inviting them to expand their knowledge and understanding of life.
 Take a look at my teaching section as well as my CV for more information.

-I am a proud member of the American Society of Ichthyologists and Herpetologists (ASIH) and currently serve as the Illustration Editor for Copeia.
+I am a proud member of the American Society of Ichthyologists and Herpetologists (ASIH) and currently serve as the Illustration Editor for Ichthyology & Herpetology.
 Consider joining ASIH if you love fishes, amphibians, or reptiles!